 In order to determine if it is a Buyers' Market or a Sellers' Market we need to look at the absorption rate in Clarendon Hills, IL.
 The absorption rate is calculated by determining how long the current inventory of homes on the market would take to sell based on the previous month's buying rate (how many homes were sold last month).
-On August 01, 2020 there were 84 current listings on the market in Clarendon Hills.
-There were 21 homes sold in Clarendon Hills during July 2020.
-That means as of August 01, 2020 there is an inventory of 4 months.
-That indicates that it is currently a Neutral or Balanced Market.
+On October 01, 2023 there were 30 current listings on the market in Clarendon Hills.
+There were 4 homes sold in Clarendon Hills during September 2023.
+That means as of October 01, 2023 there is an inventory of 7.5 months.
+That indicates that it is currently a Buyers' Market.

-So it is currently a Neutral or Balanced Market, but where is the market headed?
+So it is currently a Buyers' Market, but where is the market headed?
 In order to determine where the market is headed, we need to compare the number of newly listed homes last month to the number of sold homes last month.
 That will show us if inventory was increasing or decreasing last month.
-As stated above, there were 21 homes sold last month.
-There were 41 new listings last month.
-That means that the inventory is increasing, which is a strong indicator that the market is heading toward a Buyers' Market.
+As stated above, there were 4 homes sold last month.
+There were 8 new listings last month.
+That means that the inventory is increasing, which is a strong indicator that the market is heading toward a stronger Buyers' Market.

 Thank you for contacting Bowers Realty Group.
 One of our agents will respond to you shortly.

 Save Favorites | Get Alerts | Market Updates | & More...